Fablok Chrzanów

-Presently, after financial problems, Fablok supports only one section - soccer.
-The team plays in the regional league of the Kraków district.
+Presently, after financial problems, Fablok supports only one section - association football.
+As of 2024–25 season, the team plays in Wadowice group of the regional league.
 It played in 1939 play-offs for accession to the national league with Śląsk Świętochłowice and Unia Sosnowiec.
-After World War II the club played in the third division twice, in 1971 and 1997.
+After World War II, the club played in the third division twice, in 1971 and 1997.